Want A New Haircut? Heed This Advice From A "Holistic" Stylist

 Figure out your hair vibe before you go to the salon

-Tom Smith, a self-described "holistic" hairstylist — meaning he works with his clients though their cut, colour, and styling services — tells me to first, get introspective.
+Tom Smith, Creative Director for Evo and a self-described "holistic" hairstylist — meaning he works with his clients though their cut, color, and styling services — tells me to first, get introspective.
 "This time of year, the reflective beginning of the New Year, is a really fantastic time to plan a haircut," Smith recommends.
 (My therapist would love this guy, I thought, during our Zoom call.)
 "To start, think about your personal hair vibe."
 Maybe you're looking to evolve the style or cut you already have.
 Maybe it's something totally fresh and different.
 Smith says: "Consider how you want to present yourself to the world and how you want your hair to play into that."

 Bring 3 photos of your dream haircut to your appointment